Kakapo Chat 006. Nick Turner of Sal's Pizza

 When we first opened in Auckland 10 years ago we had reviews and validation from expat NY'ers certifying our 100% authenticity, and we have had the same response in Melbourne.
-Our Victoria master franchisees own 3 stores in NZ but grew up and lives in Melbourne which gives us a secure and experienced local knowledge base.
-We currently have 1 store and 1 dark kitchen with plans to open another 2 stores and 2 dark kitchens in the next 9 months, hopefully a roll out into NSW following that.
+Our Victoria master franchisees own 3 stores in NZ but grew up and live in Melbourne which gives us a secure and experienced local knowledge base.
+We currently have 1 store and 1 dark kitchen with plans to open another 2 stores and 2 dark kitchens in the next 9 months, hopefully, a roll out into NSW following that.
 We are certain our authenticity is unique to the Australian market and it has been very well received so far.

 What advice would Nick Turner of 2019 offer to Nick Turner of 2009?

 Read the Jeff Ross book 'Every Bastard Says No' as soon as it's released!

 There are decisions we wish we could have made sooner, and others that we could have been more patient on - but hindsight is 20/20 of course, and you do have to look forward even when you make mistakes along the way.

 - To be incredibly resilient and embrace the daily challenges.

 - To prioritise and maximise time and focus on what is important to our core business growth, product quality and brand integrity.

 - Be prepared for 12 long rounds with Mike Tyson.